 This is more of a report section about all the scans and features that you may start on Windows Security.
 It displays a list of threats that are either blocked or require your attention.
 You may also use its filters to select different options and see what these filters are really about.

-I hope you find this article useful and easy to follow upon.
+I hope you find this article useful and easy to follow.
 Let’s know what you think about Windows Security in the comment section.